Veterinary Technician Schools in New Jersey (NJ)

 Penn Foster College

-With a dedicated faculty and externships through Banfield and VCA Animal Hospitals, Penn Foster’s program is also one of the most affordable with payment plans as low as $69 per month and additional savings for paying in full or enrolling in autopay.
-Between 2020 and 2023, 78 percent of its graduates passed the VTNE on the first attempt.
+With a dedicated faculty and externships through Banfield and VCA Animal Hospitals, Penn Foster’s program is also affordable.
+Between 2020 and 2023, 78.2 percent of its graduates passed the VTNE on the first attempt.

 • Location: Scranton, PA